 Real life, year 2020: we are at the very first steps towards holographic 3D imaging without the aid of VR or AR equipment.

-Announced in 2018, Looking Glass is billed as "the world's best-selling holographic display".
+Announced in 2018, Looking Glass is billed as "the best-selling holographic display in the world".
 It has since been upgraded to a thinner 8K screen model that boasts 33,2 million pixels and a 45-element light field, which combine to produce an animated holographic effect.
 Start-up Looking Glass Factory is exploring consumer applications such as video chat.

 Parallel to this: the "artificial humans" project Samsung Neon create digital avatars, with the most human AI ever, capable of holding conversations and showing emotions.
 Introduced at CES 2020 as a kind of "new life form", the technology will likely be used to build virtual concierges and receptionists.
 But someday it could also lead to independent holograms like the USS Voyager "doctor".